bryanmylee/perfect-clear/solver/README.md

 - rotate right (check kick table for new position)
 - move left
 - move right
-- soft drop (move down one line)
+- slow drop (move down one line)
-- hard drop
+- instant drop (hard drop without placing)
 - use hold
+- place piece

+## Settings

+Different implementations of Tetris have slightly different rulesets which affect the solver's behavior.

+Some possible configuration options include:

+- next piece generation: random, 7-bag, 14-bag
+- kick table: SRS, SRS+, etc. This can be matched to specific Tetris games.
+- slow drop allowed

+The solver should reset its cache whenever these options change.